USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `ModGas: [default: gas/ebi_${Mechanism}]`
      Gas-phase chemistry solver module.
      -  `smvgear`
-     use the SMVGEAR chemistry solver
+     Use the SMVGEAR chemistry solver.
      -  `ros3`
-     use gas/the Rosenbrock chemistry solver
+     Use gas/the Rosenbrock chemistry solver.
      -  `ebi`
-     use the Euler Backward Iterative solver
+     Use the Euler Backward Iterative solver.
 -   `ModAero: [default: aero6]`
     CMAQ aero/aerosol module.
     -   `aero6`
-    sixth-generation modal CMAQ aerosol model with extensions for sea salt emissions and thermodynamics; includes a new formulation for secondary organic aerosol yields
+    Sixth-generation modal CMAQ aerosol model with extensions for sea salt emissions and thermodynamics; includes a new formulation for secondary organic aerosol yields.
 -   `ModCloud: [default: cloud/acm_ae6]`
     CMAQ cloud module for modeling the impacts of clouds on deposition, mixing, photolysis, and aqueous chemistry.
     -   `cloud/acm_ae6`
-    ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6
+    ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6.
     -   `cloud/acm_ae6_mp`
-    ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6 and air toxics; this is the multipollutant mechanism in CMAQv5
+    ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6 and air toxics; this is the multipollutant mechanism in CMAQv5.
     -   `cloud/acm_ae6_kmt`
-    ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6 and aqueous chemistry with kinetic mass transfer and Rosenbrock solver
+    ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6 and aqueous chemistry with kinetic mass transfer and Rosenbrock solver.
     -   `cloud/acm_ae6i_kmti`
-    ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6 and aqueous chemistry with kinetic mass transfer and Rosenbrock solver with an extension to simulate the aqueous phase formation of SOA in cloud droplets, see: [CMAQv5.1 Aqueous Chemistry](https://www.airqualitymodeling.org/index.php/CMAQv5.1_Aqueous_Chemistry)
+    ACM cloud processor that uses the ACM methodology to compute convective mixing with heterogeneous chemistry for AERO6 and aqueous chemistry with kinetic mass transfer and Rosenbrock solver with an extension to simulate the aqueous phase formation of SOA in cloud droplets, see: [CMAQv5.1 Aqueous Chemistry](https://www.airqualitymodeling.org/index.php/CMAQv5.1_Aqueous_Chemistry).
 -   `ModUtil: [default: util]`
     CMAQ utility modules.
 Do not change this module setting.
     -  `util/util`